 Place all infants of diabetic mothers on the pathway.

 Please note infants weight and if >98th centile (see table) document this as an additional risk factor in the Hypoglycaemia Care Plan.
 This does not apply to babies of non-diabetic mums above the 98th centile.

-3. Babies born less than 37 weeks gestation

-- 4. Temperature < 36 degrees C at any time

-- 5. Infants of mothers taking beta-blockers in the third

-- trimester and/or at time of delivery

-- 6. Suspected/ known sepsis

-7. Perinatal acidosis (cord arterial or infant pH <7.1 AND base deficit > -12mmol/L)
+- 3. Babies born less than 37 weeks gestation - 4.
+Temperature < 36 degrees C at any time. - 5.
+Infants of mothers taking beta-blockers in the third trimester and/or at time of delivery - 6.
+Sepsis (Known infection or clinical symptoms of infection in infant) - 7.
+Perinatal acidosis (cord arterial or infant pH <7.1 AND base deficit > -12mmol/L) - 8.
+Rare conditions/Family History where the baby is at risk of hypoglycaemia flagged up antenatally or by Neonatologist